mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

  Note that the repo name in the upper left (blue) will be either "NCAR" or "your GitHub name” which tells you which fork you are looking at.

 Note that personal forks are not required until a user wishes to make code contributions.
-The procedure for how to check out the code laid out below can be followed without having created any forks beforehand.
+The procedure for how to check out the code laid out below can be followed without having created a fork beforehand.

 -----------------------------------
 Checking out the Code
 -----------------------------------
-Instructions are provided here for the ccpp-physics repository.
-Similar steps are required for the ccpp-framework repository.
-The process for checking out the CCPP is described in the following, assuming access via https rather than ssh.
-We strongly recommend setting up passwordless access to GitHub (see https://help.github.com/categories/authenticating-to-github).
+Instructions are provided here for the ccpp-physics repository; the instructions for the ccpp-framework repository are analogous.
+The process for checking out the CCPP is described in the following, assuming access via https (using a `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_) rather than ssh.
+If you are using an `ssh key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ instead, you should replace instances of ``https://github.com/`` with ``git@github.com:`` in repository URLs.

-Start with checking out the main repository from the NCAR GitHub
+Start by checking out the main repository from the :term:`NCAR` GitHub Organization:

 .. code-block:: console